moccalotto/kaos/_rulebook/main.md

 #### Strain
 Casting spells causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.
-The drain occurs *after* the spell has been cast, so the caster can actually cast a spell that would make him/her unconscious.
+The drain occurs *after* the spell has been successfully cast;
-If the spell casting fails, the caster still looses half the normal HP.
+the caster can actually cast a spell that would make him/her unconscious.
+Conversely, failing to cast spells does not incur damage.

 #### Healing
 Magic users cannot regenerate or be healed